sandeepprukmani-maker/ginger/README.md

 - Review console output for error messages
 - Verify OpenAI API key is valid and has credits
 - Ensure all dependencies are installed correctly
+- Check the health endpoint: `http://localhost:5000/health`

 ---

-**Built with ❤️ using Playwright, browser-use, and OpenAI GPT-4o-mini**
+**Built with ❤️ using Playwright, browser-use, OpenAI GPT-4o-mini, and Flask**